CebolaLab/ChIPmentation/README.md

 #If using single-end data, refer to the fastp manual.
 The --detect_adapter_for_pe argument should be removed and the adapter sequence should be provided.
 ```

 The output of fastp includes a html report, part of which is shown below.
-This presents the total number of reads before and after filtering, including the % of high quality (Q30) bases. ***This percentage can be input into the QC spreadsheet.*** The report also shows the main causes of read removal.
+This presents the total number of reads before and after filtering, including the % of high quality (Q30) bases.
+The report also shows the main causes of read removal.
 In the example below, 1.9% of reads were removed because they were shorter than the minimum read length specified above by the -l argument (35bp).

+\***QC value**\*: input the % of trimmed reads to the QC spreadsheet.

 <img src="https://github.com/CebolaLab/ATAC-seq/blob/master/Figures/fastp-html.png" width="600">